Philix27/Philix-Portfolio/books/ego_enemy.md

 *A person who thinks all the time has nothing to think about except thoughts, so he loses touch with reality and lives in a world of illusions.*
 — **ALAN WATTS**
+### The Danger of Early Pride
+*A proud man is always looking down on things and people; and, of course, as long as you are looking down, you cannot see something that is above you.*
+**—C. S. LEWIS**